elixtcode/senior-village-connect/README.md

 The app is currently in its **prototype phase** and under collaborative development with the village council.
 It replaces the manual ID-check system with a **QR code-based visitor logging system**, aiming to enable real-time accountability and secure data handling.

-All logic, code, and design decisions were written manually using **React**, **TypeScript**, and **Tailwind CSS**.
-This early version demonstrates my ability to build a working frontend application from scratch and translate community needs into actionable code.
+The initial layout was scaffolded using an AI-assisted tool, but all core logic, components, and styling were manually implemented and customized by me using React, TypeScript, and Tailwind CSS.
+This prototype demonstrates my ability to build a functional frontend application and translate real community needs into purposeful code.

 ---

 ### 🔗 Live Demo